neondatabase/website/content/docs/import/import-from-csv.md

    From your `psql` prompt, load the data using the `\copy` option:

     ```bash
-    \copy customer FROM '/path/to/customer.csv' DELIMITER ',' CSV HEADER
+    \\copy customer FROM '/path/to/customer.csv' DELIMITER ',' CSV HEADER
     ```

-    For more information about the `/copy` option, refer to the [psql documentation](https://www.postgresql.org/docs/current/app-psql.html).
+    For more information about the `\copy` option, refer to the [psql documentation](https://www.postgresql.org/docs/current/app-psql.html).